wpower12/OOP_Python_Tutorial/03_inheritance.md

 TODO - Example: Iterate over a collection of Characters and have them do a character thing.

 TODO - Example: Iterate over a collection of Characters and try to do a Brawler-specific thing and see the error that occurs when a not-Brawler tries to do it.

+## Polymorphism and Frameworks
+Polymorphism is a critical concept because it is a common method for interacting with complex frameworks.
+Many times 'using' a framework for a task like creating a GUI involves the creation of a class that inherits from a base class that provides a list of all the 'required' methods that a programmer must fill in to properly make w.o thing the Framework exists to help with.
+There are more nuanced ways to discuss this, and a variety of ways to enable it in a program language, but for the sake of teaching you enough OOP to use complex frameworks, this defintion will suffice.

+To see this in action, the 04 tutorial includes examples of using class inheritance to interact with a complex framework.